Chan Buddhism: Hongzhou School

 The most important of these schools is the Hongzhou school (洪州宗) of Mazu, to which also belong Dazhu Huihai, Baizhang Huaihai, Huangbo and Linji (Rinzai).
 Linji is also regarded as the founder of one of the Five Houses.

 This school developed "shock techniques such as shouting, beating, and using irrational retorts to startle their students into realization".
 Some of these are common today, while others are found mostly in anecdotes.
 It is common in many Chan traditions today for Chan teachers to have a stick with them during formal ceremonies which is a symbol of authority and which can be also used to strike on the table during a talk.

 These shock techniques became part of the traditional and still popular image of Chan masters displaying irrational and strange behaviour to aid their students.
-Part of this image was due to later misinterpretations and translation errors, such as the loud belly shout known as katsu.
-"Katsu" means "to shout", which has traditionally been translated as "yelled 'katsu'" – which should mean "yelled a yell".
+Part of this image was due to later misinterpretations and translation errors, such as the loud belly shout known as he (喝, Japanese: katsu).
+"He" means "to shout", which has sometimes been translated as "yelled 'katsu'" – which should mean "yelled a yell".